-Entries in a language other than English are eligible, but must include either an English-language voiceover or English subtitles.
+Entries in a language other than English are eligible but must include either an English-language voiceover or English subtitles.
+This also includes submissions in all craft categories.
 Entries for the Spanish-language categories may be submitted without subtitles or voiceover and will be judged by a panel of Spanish-language media professionals who are bilingual or Spanish language-proficient.